 Generic material type Example Description Generic EPD BRMCA Generic Ready Mixed Concrete EPD, European Flexible Bitumen Sheet EPD, Swedish Sawn Timber EPD Industry average EDP.
 Verified data to a consistent methodology (EN15804).
 Relevant to a specific group of manufacturers but may cover products with a wide range of impact.
 Industry average EPD are also available for other regions.

-Generic LCA databases for construction (can be conservative) from Oekobau.dat, default datasets from INIES, Data produced to a consistent methodology (EN15804), but usually without direct data from manufacturers.
+Generic LCA databases for construction (can be conservative) BRE IMPACT database, generic datasets from Oekobau.dat, default datasets from INIES, One Click LCA generic materials Data produced to a consistent methodology (EN15804), but usually without direct data from manufacturers.
 May not have been peer reviewed.
-Will be specific to a region and may be production or consumption based. -- -- --
+Will be specific to a region and may be production or consumption based.

 When available, always select generic EPD data.
-If generic EPD is not available, prioritise generic LCA data which follows the EN15804 calculation methodology.
-Where generic data are not available, average performing EPDs from local manufacturers can also be used.
+If a generic EPD is unavailable, prioritize generic LCA data, which follows the EN15804 calculation methodology.
+Where generic data are not available, average-performing EPDs from local manufacturers can also be used.

-3.1 MODELLING CONSISTENCY AND FUNCTIONAL EQUIVALENCE
+3.1 MODELING CONSISTENCY AND FUNCTIONAL EQUIVALENCE